In this article

 Where to Buy a New Hampshire Fishing License

-Buy online at nhfishandgame.com.
+Buy online at NH Fish and Game (opens in a new tab).
 Licenses print instantly or download to the New Hampshire Outdoors mobile app for digital storage.

 License agents include Walmart, Dick's Sporting Goods, Kittery Trading Post, and over 200 bait shops and town clerks statewide.
 New Hampshire Fish and Game headquarters in Concord also issues licenses.

-Saltwater licenses are issued through nhsaltwater.com.
-Both freshwater and saltwater registrations are free to register but the saltwater one is mandatory for coastal anglers.
+Saltwater licenses are issued through the NH saltwater registry (opens in a new tab).
+The saltwater registration is free but mandatory for coastal anglers.

 New Hampshire Free Fishing Day 2026